Jonathan Caldwell

-Jonathan James Caldwell (born 10 June 1984) is a professional golfer from Clandeboye, Northern Ireland.
+Jonathan James Caldwell (born 10 June 1984) is a professional golfer from Northern Ireland.

 Amateur career

 Caldwell attended the University of South Alabama from 2004 to 2008.
 He competed in the 2007 Walker Cup.

 Professional career

 Caldwell played on the 2009 European Tour, but did not perform well enough to retain his card.
 He played a number of events on the Challenge Tour in 2009, 2010 and 2011.
 From 2012 to 2017 he played mostly on the PGA EuroPro Tour, winning tournaments in 2016 and 2017.
 He finished fifth in the 2017 Order of Merit to earn a place on the Challenge Tour for 2018.

 In June 2021, Caldwell claimed his breakthrough win at the Scandinavian Mixed, an event co-sanctioned by the Ladies European Tour.
 Caldwell had not previously finished better than 5th on the European Tour.